A complete guide to commercial property value in 2025

 Value per square foot

-As the name suggests, this is simply the value of a single internal square foot within your property.
+Used widely in office leasing, this approach calculates property value based on internal floor area.
+A strong layout, high finish and flexible use spaces can significantly boost your square foot value.
 This method ensures that commercial buildings are valued based on the amount of space they can offer tenants.
 Value per square foot is commonly used for office buildings as tenants often require a more granular pricing structure.
 The reason for this is that when leasing office space, businesses will determine how much they need for each employee.
-This can then be adjusted based on whether they require collaborative spaces for hot desking or designated workspaces for each individual.
-If a property has a great layout and facilities with a quality finish, this will bump up the approximate value per square foot.
+This method also allows landlords to benchmark against regional averages and market expectations, helping with both pricing and pitch.

 Rateable value